pix303/tools-config-linux/README.md

 For install LSPs for html, js, ts, css, json don't use Mise En Place but pnpm with this package `pnpm i -g vscode-langservers-extracted`

+The packages managed by pnpm are:
+- tailwindcss-language-server 0.0.1
+- typescript-language-server 5.1.2
+- vscode-langservers-extracted 4.10.0

-It's better for Mise En Place first installation to avoid its infinite loop if using `npm:name-of-package`, and it's better for Helix that immediately find LSPs.
+It's not a good idea manage npm packages with Mise En Place using `npm:name-of-package`: this cause problems in first installation after cloning this repo and it's better for Helix that immediately find LSPs.